rskntroot/arkime/README.md

 Arkime on Docker with container role based on entrypoint script.

-> IN PROGRESS - feel free to leave a comment and ill try to hurry up.
+> IN PROGRESS - Feel free to leave a comment and I'll try to "devops", but faster.

-### Run the Project
+## Run the Project
 cd to the project folder then
 ```sh
 $ docker-compose up -d